kksharma-gitExcel/DataEntryOrMIS_Projects/README.md

 6. **Student Management System**: A database designed for schools to manage student data, including personal details, academic records, and attendance.

 Requirement/How to use?
-You must have Microsoft Access installed on your computer.
+You must have Microsoft Access installed on your computer.<br>
 Simply download the folder to view the .accdb files.

 Note: some .accdb files contain **VBA** and **Macros**, which requires you to enable macro or adjust security settings.